mvolkmann/blog/src/swift/why-swift.md

     // Methods

     // "spouse" and "on" are argument labels, used by callers.
-    // "person" and "date" are parameter names, used inside the function. func marry(spouse person: Person, on date: Date) {
+    // "person" and "date" are parameter names used inside the function. func marry(spouse person: Person, on date: Date) {
         self.spouse = person
         self.weddingDate = date